 A browlift will turn back the years giving you a more youthful look.
 A browlift does not stop ageing, it means you look younger and good for your age.
 One must remember to have realistic expectations.
 Nothing prevents ageing and so your skin will continue to age with time.
 It is important to remember that a perfect result is not achievable as people are naturally asymmetrical and that the desired result is improvement not perfection.

-What Must I Do To Prepare For The Surgery?
+What Must I Do To Prepare For Browlift Surgery?

 - Have required blood tests at lease 3 weeks prior to surgery

-- Any prescriptions given by Doctor whould be filled and commenced as per instructions from Doctor
+- Any prescriptions given by Doctor should be filled and commenced as per instructions from Doctor

 - If your day surgery procedure is scheduled for the afternoon, arrange for someone to be with you at home for the first 24 hours